John Prebble: The Darien Disaster

+This captivating exposé documents the failure of the Scottish nation to establish a trading colony in nowadays Panama at great expense and at the cost of thousands of lives.
+Originally published in 1968, Prebble draws from a range of primary sources from personal accounts (journals, letters and memoirs) by the colonists and architects of the scheme, as well as records from the Company of Scotland trading Africa and the Indies.
+While maintaining historical accuracy, the book reads like an absorbing novel with a particular focus on the political rivalries amongst the leadership of the venture.
+As a comprehensive chronology of the unfortunate events, the book seeks to explain the myriad challenges the colonists faced from direct opposition by the English and Spanish, as well as the tragic fates of each ship and her crew, save the Caledonia; the flagship of the first expedition and the only one to make it back to the motherland.

+The Darien Disaster was a best-seller, being reissued in paperback in 1978 and again in 2002.

 Other media

 His short story My Great-Aunt Appearing Day, first published in 1952 in Lilliput magazine, became the basis of the 1955 film White Feather.
 He wrote an article entitled "Slaughter in the Sun" for Lilliput in 1958, on which the film Zulu (1964) would be based, co-written by Prebble and the director, Cy Endfield.

 He contributed to television on the limited serials The Six Wives of Henry VIII (1970), Elizabeth R (1971) and The Borgias (1981).

 He also wrote radio dramas and documentaries for the BBC.
 They were usually, but not always, based on his published works.
 For example, in 1977, he wrote an adaptation of John Buchan's The Three Hostages.

 Personal

 He was married to the artist Betty (Golby) Prebble.
 He had a daughter, Sarah Prebble, and two sons, Jolyon and actor and narrator Simon Prebble.
 His first wife died in 1993 and he married his long-term mistress Jan Reid in 1994.